 - CANVAS LMS.
 Canvas is Imperial Valley College's main Learning Management System.
 To log onto Canvas, use this link: Canvas Student Login.
 The Canvas Student Guides Site provides a variety of support available to students 24 hours per day.
 Additionally, a 24/7 Canvas Support Hotline is available for students to use: 877-893-9853. - Learning Services.
-There are several learning labs on campus to assist students through the use of computers and tutors.
-Please consult your Campus Map for the Math Lab; Reading, Writing & Language Labs; and the Study Skills Center. - Library Services.
-There is more to our library than just books.
-You have access to tutors in the Study Skills Center, study rooms for small groups, and online access to a wealth of resources.
+There are several learning labs to assist students.
+Whether you need support using computers, or you need a tutor, please consult your Campus Map for the Math Lab; Reading, Writing & Language Labs; and the Study Skills Center. - Library Services.
+Visit the Spencer Library's page on the IVC website for a wealth of valuable resources and online access to databases, e-books and more.
+Contact us so we can help you with instructional and research development skills (for those conducting research and writing academic papers).
+Students also have access to tutoring services in the Study Skills Center as well as private study rooms for small study groups.
+There is more to our library than just books! - Career Services Center.
+The Career Services Center is dedicated to serve all IVC students and Alumni.
+Services include Career Assessments, Resume and Cover Letter Assistance, Interview Preparation, Internship Opportunities and Job Placement. - Child Development Center.
+The Preschool and Infant/Toddler Centers are on-campus demonstration lab programs that meet the educational, research, and service needs of the institution and community at large.
+The Preschool program (children three to five years of age) and the Infant/Toddler program (newborn to three years of age) is in buildings 2200 and 2300.
+Service is available to families who meet the California Department of Education qualifications for enrollment.
+The centers are open during COVID from Monday-Friday 7:15-5:30.
+Breakfast, lunch and snack are provided through the